Zel Price Tops $0.15 (ZEL)

-Zel (CURRENCY:ZEL) traded flat against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on January 28th.
-Zel has a market cap of $18.20 million and approximately $175,811.00 worth of Zel was traded on exchanges in the last day.
-One Zel coin can now be bought for approximately $0.15 or 0.00000252 BTC on exchanges.
-Over the last week, Zel has traded flat against the U.S. dollar.
+Zel (CURRENCY:ZEL) traded flat against the US dollar during the one day period ending at 20:00 PM E.T. on February 3rd.
+During the last week, Zel has traded flat against the US dollar.
+Zel has a market capitalization of $18.20 million and $175,811.00 worth of Zel was traded on exchanges in the last day.
+One Zel coin can currently be bought for approximately $0.15 or 0.00000252 BTC on cryptocurrency exchanges.

 - RedFOX Labs (RFOX) traded flat against the dollar and now trades at $0.13 or 0.00000270 BTC.